SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Elasticsearch/dedicated_clustered_storage/Configuring_database/Configuring_multiple_Elasticsearch_clusters.md

 <!--## [From DataMiner 10.3.10/10.4.0 onwards](#tab/tabid-1)

 > [!IMPORTANT]
-> From DataMiner 10.3.10/10.4.0 onwards, configuring multiple Elasticsearch clusters should only be done via DataMiner Cube (RN 36399).
+> From DataMiner 10.3.10/10.4.0 onwards, configuring multiple Elasticsearch clusters should only be done via DataMiner Cube (RN 36399 - reverted in RN 37322).

 1. Go to *Apps > System Center > Database*.